solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 }
 ```

-Then create a directory named `src`.
+Then, create a directory named `src`.
 In this directory, create a file named
 `index.ts`.
-This is where we will run checks against the rules of this
+This is where we will implement the logic to interact with the
-extension.
+`close mint` extension.
 Paste the following code in `index.ts`:

 ```ts
 import { Connection, Keypair, LAMPORTS_PER_SOL } from "@solana/web3.js";